JL-Agbalo/study-notes/psql/postgre-sql.md

 - The total execution time

 Using `EXPLAIN ANALYZE` helps in optimizing queries by providing insights into the query execution process.

+### Sample Explain analyze and Index

+EXPLAIN ANALYZE SELECT first_name, last_name, email_address
+FROM customers
+WHERE last_name = 'Smith';
+-- Planning time: 0.270 ms
+-- Execution time: 1.741 ms

+CREATE INDEX customers_last_name_first_name_email_address_idx ON customers (last_name, first_name, email_address);

+EXPLAIN ANALYZE SELECT first_name, last_name, email_address
+FROM customers
+WHERE last_name = 'Smith';
+-- Planning time: 0.139 ms
+-- Execution time: 0.999 ms

+## Explanation of Clustered and Non-Clustered Indexes

+### Clustered Index:

+A clustered index determines the physical order of data in a table.
+There can be only one clustered index per table because the data rows themselves can be sorted in only one order.
+The clustered index is typically created on the primary key column.

+### Non-Clustered Index:

+A non-clustered index, on the other hand, does not alter the physical order of the data in the table.
+Instead, it creates a separate object within the table that points back to the original table rows after searching.
+There can be multiple non-clustered indexes on a table, and they are typically used to improve the performance of frequently used queries.

+### Example:

+Consider a table `Employees` with columns `EmployeeID`, `FirstName`, and `LastName`.

+- A clustered index on `EmployeeID` will sort the data rows by `EmployeeID`.
+- A non-clustered index on `LastName` will create a separate structure that allows quick lookups by `LastName` without changing the order of the data rows.